525 N Main, #211

 9. I just started a new business, what do I need to

-In general, all businesses should check the zoning in their area.
-In
+general, all businesses should check the zoning in their area.
+In addition, it

-addition, it is important to file a personal property rendition with the County
+is important to file a personal property rendition with the County Appraiser’s

-Appraiser’s office for all business related property.
-Sales tax questions
+office for all business related property.
+Sales tax questions should be directed

 Mission: To assure quality public services that provide for the present and future well-being of the citizens of Sedgwick County.